donnemartin/viz/README.md

     created:2015-01-01..2015-12-31 stars:>=100 user:user_name

-### Why Are My Search Results Different from `gh-stats 2015`?
+### Why Are My 2015 Search Results Different from `gh-stats 2015`?

 * Star counts from the searches above will show data up to the time you performed the search.
-* The `gh-stats 2015` stars were mined on January 1, 2016, between 00:00 to 01:00 PDT, and are preserved [here](https://github.com/donnemartin/gh-stats/tree/master/language_stats/2015_frozen).
+* The `gh-stats 2015` stars were mined on `January 1, 2016, between 00:00 to 01:00 PDT`, and are preserved [here](https://github.com/donnemartin/gh-stats/tree/master/language_stats/2015_frozen).

-### Why Restrict Searches to `stars:>=100`?
+### Why Restrict Search Results to `stars:>=100`?

-Only repos with **`stars:>=100`** are tracked to help filter GitHub's rapidly growing **30+ million** repositories and to keep within the [GitHub API rate limits](https://developer.github.com/v3/rate_limit/).
-Further optimizations to the source code could reduce this restriction.
+Only repos with `stars:>=100` are tracked to help filter GitHub's rapidly growing **30+ million** repositories and to keep within the [GitHub API rate limits](https://developer.github.com/v3/rate_limit/).
+Further optimizations to the source code could reduce this restriction in the future.

 ### Why Stars?

 `gh-stats` provides stats for repos, users, and orgs by stars.
-Stars are by no means a perfect metric, yet they are a simple and fairly effective measure of interest.
+Stars are by no means a perfect metric, yet they are a **simple and fairly effective measure of interest**.
+For a more detailed discussion on this topic, refer to the publication ["On the Popularity of GitHub Applications:
+A Preliminary Note"](https://github.com/donnemartin/gh-stats/blob/master/assets/gh-stats.pdf) which concludes:

+>The number of stars of a system tends to correlate not only with the number of forks, but also with its effective usage by other client applications, which reinforces the importance of stars as a real measure of a system’s popularity.

 In the future, other stats such as forks could be included, even for `gh-stats 2015`.
-Forks for the year 2015 were mined on January 1, 2016, between 02:00 to 03:00 PDT, and are preserved [here](https://github.com/donnemartin/gh-stats/tree/master/language_stats/2015_with_forks).
+Forks for the year 2015 were mined on `January 1, 2016, between 02:00 to 03:00 PDT`, and are preserved [here](https://github.com/donnemartin/gh-stats/tree/master/language_stats/2015_with_forks).

 ### How Are Stats for Users and Orgs Calculated?